Counselling Twickenham, Whitton I work with:

 Depression can also affect the endocrine system which delivers certain hormones to regulate the sensation of the body.
 It is a network of glands that regulates body functions through the nervous system, by releasing various hormones into the bloodstream.
 However, these changes can cause as well as affect the nature of emotional and psychological states - such as anxiety.
 On the other hand, some endocrine disorders can directly cause depression or mania.
 An example is Cushing's disease, in which the adrenal glands produce too much of the hormone cortisol - this keeps the body and mind in a constant state of arousal and fear, but can also be cause by trauma in PTSD (post traumatic stress disorder).
 And some experts believe seasonal affective disorder (SAD) may also stem from disordered release of the hormone melatonin by the pineal gland during winter.

 I once went to an exhibition of neural artwork and photography at a gallery in London.
-The images were ethereal and irresistible - offering a rare glimpse into an infinitesimal world of sensory neurones, dendrites and syanpses firing electric impulses through the brain.
-These digitally enhanced images flickered across the plasma screens, like clestial spheres.
-I felt like a devotee in a cathedral of the brain.
-Out of all the images; one stood out alone.
-A crisp, electric-blue graphic of a neurone with a bright orange corona at its core, the nucleus.
-It was so precise, yet so ephemeral it could have been a photograph of an alien life form with its head, eyes and tentacles drifting through the dark matter of space.
-I was ecstatic, awestruck - unable to get a bearing on this otherworldly reality.
+The images were ethereal and irresistible - offering a rare glimpse into an infinitesimal world of sensory neurons, dendrites and syanpses.
+Each firing electric impulses through the brain.
+These digitally enhanced images flickered across the plasma screens, like celestial spheres.
+It felt like being inside the cathedral of the brain.
+Of all the images, one stood out alone.
+A crisp, electric-blue graphic of a neuron with a bright orange corona at its core, the nucleus.
+It was so precise, yet so ephemeral it could have been a photograph of an alien.
+Head, eyes and tentacles drifting through the dark matter of space.
+I was ecstatic, awestruck - unable to get a bearing on this otherworldly image.
 Not quite able to grasp how these images related to the inner workings of my psyche.
 Yet, it opened up a whole new field of enquiry.

-What was this network of spidery neural pathways embedded in my brain?
+What was this spidery network of neural pathways embedded in my brain?
 What did it do?
-How did a nebulous region of ghostly synapses, axons and neuro-electric chemistry create the illusion of thoughts, feelings and sensations in my mind and body?
+How did this nebulous region of ghostly synapses and axons create the illusion of thoughts, feelings and sensations in my mind?

 An in-depth study into the neuroscience of the brain became my attempt to answer some of these questions.
 To my mind, it is one of the last bastions of truly scientific exploration and discovery.
 We know more about the outer regions of the universe than we do about the inner space of the mind.
 Neuroscience, studies the interplay of electro-chemical processes in the nervous system, the body and brain.
-It is made up of billions of cells called neurones organised into neural networks: firing when stimulated and sending out chemical messages to the interconnected regions of the brain.
-These impulses are delivered throughout the body via the nervous system.
-From what I have learned so far, I realise there is no abitrary separation between body and mind, as some science would have us believe.
+It is made up of billions of cells called neurons organised into neural networks: firing when stimulated and sending out chemical messages to the interconnected regions of the brain.
+These impulses are delivered through the body via the nervous system.
+From what I have learned there is no abitrary separation between body and mind.
 There are no thoughts first, and emotions last.
 We are not always rational animals - able to curb our impulses.
-Nor are we always able to act according to the principles of reason; and we find it very hard to curb our base instincts when under stress.
-In fact, as a species we remain more driven by animal instinct than we think.
-Our bodies and emotions are much more likely to determine the choices we make than our neo-cortex.
+Nor are we always able to act according to logic and reason.
+In fact, as a species we remain more driven by animal instincts than we think.
+Our unconscious impulses are much more likely to determine our choices than our thoughts.
 That doesn't mean we can't learn to make our emotions and behaviours more manageable.
-And regain some sense of empowerment over our lives, but when primal emotions are triggered by fear, anger and anxiety it becomes much more difficult.
+And regain some sense of autonomy over our lives, but when primal emotions are triggered it becomes much more difficult.